solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The nummulitic nature of the rock probably had much to do with the creation of this pattern.
 Series of "pillars" often blend to form clear columns in _Nummulites_ (Fig. 23 A).
 In a section of _Stromatoporella bücheliensis_ I can see alars and marginal cords in the Caunopora-tubes.
 At one time I mistook these structures for the expression of the segments of Annelids.
 Nicholson, again, refers to "funnel-shaped tabulae" in the tubes.
 These structures are, perhaps, series of minute nummulite septa.

 The greater resistance of the tubes to weathering sometimes produces extraordinary results.
-A specimen of _Stromatopora Hüpschii_ (Nicholson's _Monograph_, Plate 22, Fig. 7) somewhat resembles a mass of _Tubipora musica_, the Organ-pipe Coral.
+A specimen of _Stromatopora hüpschii_ (Nicholson's _Monograph_, Plate 22, Fig. 7) somewhat resembles a mass of _Tubipora musica_, the Organ-pipe Coral.

 The patterns in the early Palaeozoic limestones result from the operation of chemical and physical causes, apparently the chief of these being the dissolving action of water and carbonic acid acting under certain conditions.
 These solvents affect all limestones, but not usually with the result of creating Stromatoporoids.
 Sections of chalk or of Fulwell limestone, for instance, are opaque and homogeneous.
 Why, then, should sections of portions of the older limestones show a mottled pattern of clear and opaque areas?
 The answer appears to be that the metamorphosing agencies have been acting on the older rocks for a much longer time, and, further, their action has been supplemented by crustal disturbances, and often by the neighbourhood of volcanic centers.
 Pressure, which, as Dr. J. Lehmann demonstrated, produces such powerful effects on metamorphic rocks, would also modify the structure of limestones.